• Skip to primary navigation

 Notes

-• Tuna salad can be enjoyed on its own, or over a bed of chopped greens for a low calorie meal.
-Or, try tuna salad on a slice of crusty sourdough bread, in a wrap, or in a pita pocket.
+• Tuna salad can be enjoyed on its own, over a bed of chopped greens, on crackers, in a wrap, or as a sandwich.

 Nutrition Estimate